 How a notch filter works

 Notch filters work on the principle of phase cancellation interference, where the filtered wavelengths are phase-shifted, resulting in the wavelengths canceling each other.
-Through a clever combination of constructive and destructive interference, these filters effectively eliminate unwanted frequencies while maintaining the integrity of the desired signal.
+Through a clever combination of constructive and destructive interference, these filters effectively eliminate unwanted wavelength while maintaining the integrity of the desired signal.

 Click to learn: What is a dichroic mirror